resourge/react-form/README.md

 # FormProvider

 `FormProvider` component is a provider for deep forms.
 It wraps your form components and provides the form context to its descendants.
-It is typically used in conjunction with the `useForm` hook to manage form state.
+It is typically used in conjunction with the `useForm` | `useFormStorage` | `useFormSplitter` hook to manage form state.

 ## Usage